 We have a few simple guidelines that we need to keep to in order to make the most of our school blog.

 - Children are to only use their first name when commenting.
 (You should also do this on other websites.
 Always use a nickname, not your real name. e.g. FootyBoy123)

 - Parents who leave comments are asked to use their first name only so as not to identify their child.
 Or post comments as “Albert’s Mum” or “Juliet's Grandfather”.

 - All posts will be checked by a teacher before they are published to the blog.

 - All comments are moderated by a teacher before they appear on the blog.

-- Always be respectful of other people's work - be positive if you are going to comment.
+- Always be respectful of other people - be positive if you are going to comment.